simandebvu/Social-media-website/README.md

   ## IMPORTANT

 ** We used the Figaro gem to store credentials for use with POSTGRES.
-Therefore, we used SECRET KEYS stored in environment variables on my development and production servers.**
+Therefore, we used SECRET KEYS stored in environment variables on our development and production servers.**

 - So if you have postgres credentials create a file an application.yml file inside config/ and put this your credentials in it like showing bellow: